Frequently Asked Questions (FAQs) about absentee voting:

 Only email your form if your state will accept it this way.
 After printing and signing your form, scan and attach it to an email addressed to your election office.
 Do NOT send your form to FVAP.

 What is the DoD Fax Service?

 The DoD Fax Service is for those voters who cannot send their election materials directly to their election officials.
-To fax your election materials, use the Transmission Cover Sheet found in Chapter 1 or online at FVAP.gov and fax to: (703) 693-5527, DSN 223-5527 or toll-free from the U.S., Canada, Guam, Puerto Rico and the Virgin Islands to 1-800-368-8683.
-If you need to send your election materials to your election official by fax but do not have access to a fax machine you can email them to firstname.lastname@example.org and FVAP will fax your election materials for you.
+To fax your election materials, use the FVAP Transmission Cover Sheet and fax to: (703) 693-5527, DSN 223-5527 or toll-free from the U.S., Canada, Guam, Puerto Rico and the Virgin Islands to 1-800-368-8683.
+If you need to send your election materials to your election official by fax but do not have access to a fax machine, you can email them to firstname.lastname@example.org and FVAP will fax your election materials for you.
 This service is fax only.
-If your State accepts your election materials by email you should email them directly to your election official.
+If your state accepts your election materials by email, you should email them directly to your election official.
 FVAP will not transmit email-to-email transactions.
 If your state only accepts election materials by mail, FVAP will not transmit them by fax, instead you must mail them directly to your election office.

 How do I check the status of my application?

-Contact your election office directly to confirm that your form was accepted.
-FVAP doesn't have access to your registration information.
+Contact your election office directly to confirm that your form was processed successfully.
+FVAP does not have access to your registration information.